Transgender First Applications are being accepted until Dec. 31, 2020; Recipients chosen after that

 Q: If organizations and/or people want to donate, what do they do?
 Who do they contact?

-A: Any and all donations would be extremely appreciative and welcomed to further the education goals of transgender students.
-The best contact to get that process going would be to e-mail us at: firstname.lastname@example.org.
-Please help share this important milestone and raise awareness for the difficulties the transgender community faces in higher education.
+A: Any and all donations would be extremely appreciative and welcomed to further the educational goals of transgender students.
+The best contact to get that process going would be to e-mail us at email@example.com.
+Please help share this important milestone and raise awareness of the difficulties the transgender community faces in higher education.

 Transgender First’s initial award will be presented in December 2020.
 Robles said they’ve had close to 100 applications so far, although he wasn’t able to share any applicant information with Trans Headlines at this time.
 But, we’ll bring you the scoop on the recipient or recipients, once we hear back from the organization.